okta/okta-idx-java/samples/embedded-auth-with-sdk/src/test/README.md

 cd okta-idx-java
 ./src/ci/download_chromedriver.sh
 ```
-This will download the chromedriver binary based on your chrome version and place it in the `direct-auth-samples` directory.
+This will download the chromedriver binary based on your chrome version and place it in the `direct-auth-with-sdk` directory.
-Make sure the binary `chromedriver` is present in the `direct-auth-samples` after running the script
+Make sure the binary `chromedriver` is present in `samples/direct-auth-with-sdk` after running the script

 Next, we need to set some environment variables to run the tests.
 Variable names are self-explanatory
 For example,